 - No food for 6 hours before anesthesia

-- Up until 2 hours before anesthesia, you may continue to drink water, Gatorade (or similar), apple juice or black coffee (sugar is ok, NO DAIRY OR CREAMER).
+- Until 2 hours prior to your procedure, you may continue to drink water, Gatorade (or similar), apple juice or black coffee/tea (sugar is ok, but NO DAIRY OR CREAMER).
+You may also eat gelatin (Jell-O) with no added fruits or ingredients.

 - You CAN brush your teeth.